-I’m getting nearly 10-hour usage with quite heavy tasks like watching videos on YouTube, some photo editing on Photoshop, and some web browsing with 70% brightness and connected to WiFi network.
+I’m getting nearly 10-hour usage with quite heavy tasks like watching videos on YouTube, some photo editing on Photoshop, and some web browsing with 70% brightness and connected to a Wi-Fi network.

 ASUS ZenBook S13 UX325JA

-So is the ASUS ZenBook 13 worth to buy?
-This is a to-go everyday Windows laptop that you wouldn’t mind to bring it anywhere, thanks to the ultra-portability and lightweight.
-I would personally opt the UX425, 14-inch instead as it offered in the same pricing without any shortfall.
+So is the ASUS ZenBook 13 worth buying?
+This is a to-go everyday Windows laptop that you wouldn’t mind bringing anywhere, thanks to the ultra-portability and lightweight.
+I would personally opt for the UX425, 14-inch instead as it is offered in the same pricing without any shortfall.

 • Compact, Lightweight and Premium Design